atlassian/data-center-helm-charts/docs/docs/troubleshooting/TROUBLESHOOTING.md

 ### Helm release verification

-1. Run `helm list --all-namespaces` to get list of all installed chart releases.
+1. Run `helm list --all-namespaces` to get the list of all installed chart releases.
     * You should be able to see your installation in the list.
     * The status for the release should be `deployed`.
 2. Run `helm test RELEASE_NAME -n NAMESPACE`